 In December 2015, ESSA filed a short form base shelf prospectus with securities regulatory authorities in British Columbia, Alberta and Ontario, and a corresponding shelf registration statement with the United States Securities and Exchange Commission (the "SEC") on Form F-10.
-The shelf prospectus, subject to Canadian and U.S. securities regulatory requirements, provides for the potential offering from time to time over a 25-month period in Canada and the United States, of up to an aggregate of US\$100 million of ESSA's common shares, warrants to purchase common shares, units comprising common shares and warrants, subscription receipts exercisable for common shares, warrants or units and debt securities.

-The shelf prospectus is intended to give ESSA the flexibility to take advantage of financing opportunities when market conditions are favorable.
+The shelf prospectus and the Form F-10, subject to Canadian and U.S. securities regulatory requirements, respectively, provides for the potential offering from time to time over a 25-month period in Canada and the United States, of up to an aggregate of US\$100 million of ESSA's common shares, warrants, debt securities and other securities.
+The shelf prospectus and the Form F-10 are intended to give ESSA the flexibility to take advantage of financing opportunities when market conditions are favorable.
 The terms of such future offerings, if any, will be established at the time of such offerings.
-At the time any of the securities covered by the shelf prospectus are offered for sale, a prospectus supplement containing specific information about the terms of any such offering will be filed with applicable Canadian securities regulatory authorities and the SEC.